svewap/nnrestapi/Documentation/index.rst

          .. container:: card-body

             How to :ref:`install <installation>` the extension.
-How to set up your first TYPO3 RESTful Api in 5 minutes using this :ref:`quick-start <quickstart>`.
+How to set up an Api in 5 minutes using this :ref:`quick-start <quickstart>`.

    .. container:: col-12 col-md-6 pl-0 pr-3 py-3 m-0